-The Fees Section, Office of the Comptroller is responsible for fee collection.
-Inquiries concerning your Statement of Account, method of payment, late payment penalties, and so on, should be addressed to the Fees Section, Office of the Comptroller.
-Inquiries about payroll deductions of fees from assistantships should also be directed to the Fees Section, Office of the Comptroller.
+The Fees Section, Financial Services is responsible for fee collection.
+Inquiries concerning your Statement of Account, method of payment, late payment penalties, and so on, should be addressed to the Fees Section, Financial Services.
+Inquiries about payroll deductions of fees from assistantships should also be directed to the Fees Section, Financial Services.